-A Parking Management Study3 was completed to provide technical support to augment staff research as part of the Zoning Bylaw review in recognition of the new zones with related mixes uses, increases in density, and taller built forms.
-The report included a review of comparable municipalities, estimates of current parking availability and forecasted demands based on anticipated growth patterns identified in the OCP, and concluded with an analysis of pertinent parking management practices and recommendations for the City for both on and off-street parking.
-The study also supporting the need to complete regular updates to a density bonus program, such as on an annual basis.
-Following the referral process, edits were also made to this table to close an unintended loophole requiring priority housing types above 12 storeys for market rental projects.

-3 Parking Management Study, March 2024, prepared by Urban Systems considered some specific parking challenges for the City, such as parking related to school use, restaurants, short term rentals and accessory dwelling units, live-work spaces, and strata townhouse developments.
+A Parking Management Study5 was completed to provide technical support to augment staff research as part of the Zoning Bylaw review in recognition of the new zones with related mixes uses, increases in density, and taller built forms.
+The report included a review of comparable municipalities, estimates of current parking availability and forecasted demands based on anticipated growth patterns identified in the OCP, and concluded with an analysis of pertinent parking management practices and recommendations for the City for both on and off-street parking (see Attachment 6).
+The study also considered some specific parking challenges for the City, such as parking related to school use, restaurants, short term rentals and accessory dwelling units, livework spaces, and strata townhouse developments.
 Further, the study reviewed emerging trends within parking and provided recommendations regarding regulatory standards and parking management.

 The study recommended that the City consider consolidating land uses into main categories where possible, convert parking rates in some cases to a new "metric" or way of measuring the parking rate, and expand some existing lower parking rates to both new Urban Centres.
 Future staged reductions in parking rates are also recommended as the City experiences anticipated future growth and densification within our identified Urban and Neighbourhood Centres.
-The Parking Study identified potential trigger points4 for the City to monitor and identify when it may be appropriate to consider the next step in the recommended approaches to regulate parking and loading areas, which included both on-street and off-street recommendations.
+The Parking Study identified potential trigger points6 for the City to monitor and identify when it may be appropriate to consider the next step in the recommended approaches to regulate parking and loading areas, which included both on-street and off-street recommendations.
 As the Zoning Bylaw draft is focused on off-street parking, it is anticipated that other on-street recommendations from the study will be incorporated in future bylaw and master plan reviews, such as updates to the Works and Services Bylaw and to the Westbank Centre Revitalization Plan.